 Your dog wants to be a part of your “pack” and to be accepted by you, but your dog is an animal with natural animal instincts and behaviors.

-When your German Shepherd puppy has negative behaviors, yelling at or scolding him heavily is not the best approach because these behaviors are instinctive.
+When your German Shepherd puppy has negative behaviors, yelling at or scolding him heavily is not the best approach because, and this is particularly important in mountainous regions like the Utah snowy areas, these behaviors are instinctive and the dogd need them.
 The right approach, instead, is to focus your energy on changing those instincts into the behaviors you expect from your dog.

 Knowing the basics of how to train German Shepherds